Mercedes-Benz, Hyundai, And BMW Pull Advertising From Fox News Amidst Bill O’Reilly Scandal

 — Oliver Darcy (@oliverdarcy) April 3, 2017

-But a recent memo to Fox employees has Dianne Brandi listed as one of the go-to employees at Fox News if any employee has sexual harassment concerns, or any concerns about behavior in the work place.
+But a recent memo to Fox employees has Dianne Brandi listed as one of the go-to employees at Fox News if any employee has sexual harassment concerns or any concerns about behavior in the work place.
 Attorney Lisa Bloom and litigant Wendy Walsh spoke about the allegations on CNN last night.

 “Based on the recent allegations and our strong commitment to inclusion, respect and tolerance in the workplace, we have decided to pull Constant Contact ads from ‘The O’Reilly Factor.'”